Oblongmana/euler13/README.md

 General testing done against a 10 mil x 50 digit test, in NO_INTERMEDIATE_OUTPUT mode. https://dotnetfiddle.net/KW7EW4 can do convenient benching too

-##Opt. notes on frequently used helper/readability functions
+## Optimization notes on frequently used helper/readability functions
  - LeastSignificantDigit: use [len-1] instead of Linq's .Last().
 Went from ~12s to ~8.7s in std benchmark!
  - DropLeastSignificantDigit: removed Length safety check.
 Went from ~9.5s to 8.75s in std bench
  - The char adding loop - Shortcut on differing sizes.
 Went from ~8.88s to ~8.37s in std bench. ~0.5s, and vaguely looks like the range of total times is a bit tighter now